What Is Carbon Footprint in India? (Complete Beginner Guide)

 Carbon Footprint and Climate Action in India

-- Carbon footprint measures total emissions
+- Carbon footprint measures greenhouse gas emissions

 Frequently Asked Questions